STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 Git folks: commit now.

+### Sample Project and Git repository

+We walked through this activity ourselves and [this Git repo](https://github.com/STAT545-UBC/make-activity) reflects how our Project evolved.

+The Project is set up for use with `make` at [this commit](https://github.com/STAT545-UBC/make-activity/tree/5d282f87ec3fd46d13b500be51a74c9df146d283).

 ### Create the Makefile

 In Rstudio: *File > New File > Text File.* Save it with the name `Makefile`.
 Keep adding the rules we write below to this file, saving regularly.